webforj/webforj-documentation/docs/components/radio-group.md

 />

 :::important
-The `RadioButtonGroup` component will not render an HTML element on the page.
+The `RadioButtonGroup` component does not render an HTML element on the page.
 Rather, it is only logic that ensures a group of RadioButtons behave as a group instead of individually.
 :::